Women in Turkey: Decline of the Ottoman Empire

+Turkish Republic

-During the Turkish War of Independence, Kara Fatma a widow proved herself as a successful militia leader.
+During the Turkish War of Independence, Kara Fatma, a widow, proved herself as a successful militia leader.

 After the founding of the Turkish Republic in 1923, the feminist movement gradually became part of the Kemalist modernization efforts.
 Polygamy was banned, divorce and inheritance rights were made equal.

-Mustafa Kemal had the ambition to make Turkey a new modern Secular nation.
-In 1925, he removed Islam from the constitution and introduced a new Family Law modelled after the Swiss Family Law, and in the same year, he banned the traditional hat for men, the fez.
+Mustafa Kemal had the ambition to make Turkey a new modern secular nation.
+In 1925, the Turkish government introduced a new Family Law modelled after the Swiss Family Law, and in the same year, it banned the fez.
+In 1928, the Turkish government removed the official religion provision from the constitution.

-Mustafa Kemal viewed modern clothing as an essential visual symbol of the new Secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear for men, he never introduced a ban against the hijab.

-However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance were men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid 1920s, upper- and middle class Turkish women started to appear unveiled in public.
+Mustafa Kemal viewed modern clothing as an essential visual symbol of the new secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear (for example, the fez) for men, he never introduced a ban against the hijab.
+However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance were men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid-1920s, upper and middle class Turkish women started to appear unveiled in public.
 In the 1930s, Turkey gave full political rights to women, including the right to elect and be elected locally (in 1930) and nationwide (in 1934).
 Granted by Mustafa Kemal Atatürk, Turkish women gained women's suffrage before women in many European countries such as France, Italy and Greece.
 There still remained, however, a large discrepancy between formal rights and the social position of women.